How To Make Well Water Drinkable And Keep It Safe To Drink

 2. Location – Where is it located?
 What issues have your neighbors stated?

-3. Maintenance – How old the well if for years?
+3. Maintenance – How old is the well if for years?
 Has the water quality been checked regularly?

 4. Water Source – What is the nature of the aquifer from which your water is drawn?

-Natural and Unnatural Contaminant and Your Well
+Natural and Unnatural Contaminants and Your Well

 In any case, well water purity can be influenced by the following depending on your area:

-• Naturally-occurring chemicals and minerals (for example, arsenic, copper, calcium, and radon).
+• Naturally occurring chemicals and minerals (for example, arsenic, copper, calcium, and radon).

 • Heavy metals from adjacent mining or mishandled waste.